Rule files for masking

 LayerName

-This element specifies what layer name to use when adding the mask feature class to the map as a layer.
-If you don't specify a name, then <Name> is used as the layer name.
+The layer name that will be used when adding the mask feature class to the map as a layer.
+If you don't provide a name, <Name> will be used as the layer name.

 OverwriteOutput

-• Append—Indicates that the tool should append data to the mask feature class output.
+• Append—Data will be appended to the mask feature class output.

-• DeleteAndAppend—Indicates that the tool should search for the layer of the mask feature class on the map and delete features based on the layers, selection or definition query.
-Then it should append new masks to the output mask feature class.
+• DeleteAndAppend—Features based on the layers, selection or definition query of the layer of the mask feature class on the map will be deleted, and new masks will be appended to the output mask feature class.

 AddToMap

-This element indicates if the mask feature class should be added to the map as a layer.
-The following are options for this element:
+Specifies whether the mask feature class will be added to the map as a layer.
+The options are as follows:

-• True—Indicates that the tool should add the mask feature class as a layer to the map.
+• True—The mask feature class will be added as a layer to the map.

-• False—Indicates that the tool should not add the mask feature class as a layer to the map.
+• False—The mask feature class will not be added as a layer to the map.

-• Replace—Indicates that the tool should replace the layer on the map if it exists.
+• Replace—If the layer exists on the map, it will be replaced.
 This is the default.

 RuleGroup element